rashmirrajashekara/docs/README.md

 Foundational and Workload Security refers to a collection of software security solutions provided by Intel SecL-DC that leverage Intel silicon to provide boot-time integrity attestation of platform components.
 Starting with a Hardware Root of Trust, a chain of measurements of system components that includes the system BIOS/UEFI and OS kernel is extended to a Trusted Platform Module for remote attestation against expected measurements.
 Use cases include auditing the integrity of Cloud platforms, Asset or Geolocation Tagging, Platform Integrity-aware Cloud orchestration, and VM and container encryption.
 This acts as a firm, hardware-rooted foundation upon which to build a Cloud platform with auditable integrity verification.

-Foundational and Workload Security Product Guide https://gitlab.devtools.intel.com/sst/isecl/docs/-/tree/v3.1/develop/product-guides/Product%20Guide%20-%20Intel%C2%AE%20Security%20Libraries%20-%20Datacenter%20Foundational%20Security.md
+Foundational and Workload Security Product Guide: product-guides/Product%20Guide%20-%20Intel%C2%AE%20Security%20Libraries%20-%20Datacenter%20Foundational%20Security.md

-Foundational & Workload Security Quick Start Guide https://gitlab.devtools.intel.com/sst/isecl/docs/-/blob/v3.1/develop/quick-start-guides/Quick%20Start%20Guide%20-%20Intel%C2%AE%20Security%20Libraries%20-%20Foundational%20&%20Workload%20Security.md
+Foundational & Workload Security Quick Start Guide: quick-start-guides/Quick%20Start%20Guide%20-%20Intel%C2%AE%20Security%20Libraries%20-%20Foundational%20&%20Workload%20Security.md

-Foundational & Workload Security Swagger Documents https://gitlab.devtools.intel.com/sst/isecl/docs/-/tree/v3.1/develop/swagger-docs%2Ffoundational-and-workload-security
+Foundational & Workload Security Swagger Documents: swagger-docs%2Ffoundational-and-workload-security

-Workload Security Swagger Document

 ### Secure Key Caching